Energy, Environmental & Chemical Engineering

 What was your favorite course and why?

-Multivariate statistical analysis because it allowed me to explore of a statistical field that can help us understand the data we derived from chemical engineering research.
+Multivariate statistical analysis because it allowed me to explore a statistical field that can help us understand the data we derived from chemical engineering research.

 Who is your favorite instructor and why?